Preschool program for 3 & 4 year olds

-CIS offers early childhood as early as Early Years 1 (formerly PS2) for 2 year olds, Early Years 2 (formerly PS3) for 3 year olds, and Early Years 3 (formerly PS4) for 4 year olds adapting the IB PYP for our early childhood education.
+CIS offers early childhood as early as Early Years 2 for 3 year olds and Early Years 3 for 4 year olds adapting the IB PYP for our early childhood education.

 “In the PYP, it is acknowledged that experiences during the early years lay the foundations for all future learning.
 Research indicates that the rapid rate of development that occurs in the physical, social, emotional, intellectual and aesthetic domains is particularly significant.
 It is our responsibility as educators to recognize and maximize this crucial stage of learning.”